-High water temperatures in early 2020 were a further setback to the recovery of coral communities.
+High water temperatures in early 2020 and 2024 were a further setback to the recovery of coral communities.
 The stress caused by high temperatures in early 2020 was particularly evident at the Outer Harbour sites where surveys in late April 2020 revealed that many colonies of the families Acroporidae and Pocilloporidae were at least partially bleached (Costello et al. 2020).
 These families are comprised of relatively fast-growing species key to the recovery of coral cover.
 Lower influence of bleaching in the Mid Harbour is likely due to the higher proportion of bleaching-resistant taxa at those sites.
-Although water temperatures were elevated in early 2022 we saw no evidence that this caused widespread bleaching within Gladstone Harbour.
+In the summer of 2023/24, the region saw high water temperatures resulting in over 10 degree heating weeks which is associated with extreme coral bleaching.
+Bleaching was still occurring in May when these surveys were conducted, although this was limited to individual colonies.